camnesia/REST-API-data-pull/README.md

 # REST-API-data-pull

-This uses two separate existing web API's.
+Uses two separate existing web API's.
+The data is pulled using AJAX.

 # 1st.
 API